mtrazzi/cryptofolio/Django/projet/PGPortfolio/README.md

 * The financial-model-based portfolio management algorithms are also embedded in this library for comparision purpose, whose implementation is based on Li and Hoi's toolkit [OLPS](https://github.com/OLPS/OLPS).

 ## Platform Support
-Python 3.5+ in windows and Python 2.7+/3.5+ in linux are supported.
+Python 3.5+ in Windows and Python 2.7+/3.5+ in linux are supported.

 ## Dependencies
 Install Dependencies via `pip install -r requirements.txt`